MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   Names of calls, types, structures, and constants should be clearly marked as being associated with the hypervisor.
-In general, this is done by prepending “Hv” or “HV”.
+In general, this is done by prepending “Hv" or “HV".

--   Names of calls, types, structures, and constants should be clear and not overly generic (for example, “HvSetFlag” is probably too generic).
+-   Names of calls, types, structures, and constants should be clear and not overly generic (for example, “HvSetFlag" is probably too generic).

 -   All hypervisor types (including enumerations) must have